smar377/kubernetes/cka-with-practice-tests-udemy/7-security/4-rbac-lab/README.md

 $ kubectl get role -n default -o wide
 ```

-### 3. How many roles exist in all namespaces together?
+### 3. How many Roles exist in all namespaces together?

 *Answer:* There are **12** roles configured in ALL namespaces.